anas-ai/anas-ai/README.md

 - 🌱 I’m currently learning **JavaScript with react native framwork**

 - 💬As a React Native developer, ask me about crafting seamless user interfaces, optimizing performance, or integrating third-party libraries for enhanced functionality.
-Ask me about **react ,react-native , php,html,css , javascript**
+Ask me about **react ,react-native , TypeScript, JavaScript**

 - 📫 How to reach me **anasrizvi4206@gmail.com**